If you see a crime occur or have information about a crime please, report it promptly.

 Security officers include all members of the security and maintenance department as well as contract security guards.
 Contracted security guards have full arrest powers and are licensed through the SC Law Enforcement Division.
 Other individuals with designated security functions include the Dean of Student Services and the Vice President for Business and Finance.
 Sherman College is under the jurisdiction of the Spartanburg County Sheriff’s Office and they are responsible for the determination and investigation of criminal activity.

 Campus Buildings Access

 All buildings on campus are locked and require college-issued security badges.
-Guest badges are available at the receptionist area during normal business hours, which are 8:00 am-4:30 pm.
+Guest badges are available at the security office during normal business hours, which are 8:00 am-4:30 pm, Monday through Friday.

 Normal hours for building access are:

 E.C.
 Taylor Health Center

 Gelardi Student Center

 *Students present prior to 10pm may utilize the space until midnight

 The security department routinely patrols the campus.
 However, you should take responsibility for your safety.
 Below are safety tips for everyone:

 - Stay alert and don’t be distracted!
 Be aware of your surroundings.